Search CruiseFever.net

 Don’t take your eyes off the prize

-You know how the security at the airport always asks if your suitcases have been out of your site since you have been in the airport?
-Well it’s a good idea to not let your stuff out of your site for even a second.
-This is especially true on embarkation day when you have all kinds of luggage with you, but even on excursions you should make sure you only take with you what you absolutely need and leave the rest back at the cabin.
+You know how the security at the airport always asks if your suitcases have been out of your sight since you have been in the airport?
+Well it’s a good idea to not let your stuff out of your sight for even a second.
+This is especially true on embarkation day when you have all kinds of luggage with you, but also on excursions you should make sure you only take with you what you absolutely need and leave the rest back at the cabin.

 Make sure your luggage is marked with your room number properly